 Looking for a delicious Gluten Free Pear recipe?
 Or maybe just a tasty Pear Cake?
 What about a super light Passover Cake Recipe?
 This recipe is all of the above!

-The main ingredients of this Pear and Almond Cake are: the fresh Pears and Almond Meal (or almond flour) – as expected!
-This cake does not require any baking powder or baking soda to rise.
+Like most Flourless Cakes such as this Flourless Chocolate Cake, this recipe does not use any baking powder or baking soda.
 It simply uses whipped Egg Whites which helps to create an extremely light crumb texture.

 To make this recipe, you will need (see all quantities in the recipe card below):

 This cake is made with No Flour (making it Gluten-Free) and can easily be adapted to be made Dairy-Free as well if required.

 A few ingredients can be substituted if needed:

 - Pears: I have only ever used fresh pears to make this cake, but you could also used Canned Pears instead